andreipintica/Azure-PowerShell-CheatSheet/README.md

+Welcome to the PowerShell Reference Guide.
+This guide will provide you with a reference to key PowerShell commands necessary for Azure administrators as well as required to pass the [Azure Administrator certification exams from Microsoft AZ-104] (https://docs.microsoft.com/en-us/learn/certifications/exams/az-104)

 Cheatsheet with the most common Microsoft Azure PowerShell commands with examples.

 Each section covers one specific set of resources you can manage with your Azure PowerShell Module Per each section you will find the following information: